 Coinmetro offers the option to apply price protection on your market order when checking the 'max/min' slider.
 This will ensure that your market order is not filled below or above the specified price.
 If you would like more fine-grained control of your market order you can use this setting.
 Please note, the possibility to use this feature is dependent on liquidity.

-Please note, Coinmetro is not responsible for any slippage when a market order is executed.
+Please note that Coinmetro is not responsible for any slippage when a market order is executed.
 When placing a market order, you are doing so at your own risk.
 If you wish to avoid slippage, we recommend placing a limit order.

 Limit orders are advantageous as they give users more control over the buying and selling prices of their trades.
 When placing an order to buy an asset, a maximum acceptable purchase price must be selected.
 When selling an asset, a minimum acceptable sale price must be selected.